mch3rry/mch3rry.github.io/index.md

 </div>
 <br><br>

-*I acknowledge that I live and work on the traditional, ancestral, and unceded territories of the Coast Salish peoples – the Squamish, Tsleil-Waututh and Musqueam Nations.*
+I live and work on the traditional, ancestral, and unceded territories of the Coast Salish peoples – the Squamish, Tsleil-Waututh and Musqueam Nations.
+When I'm

 <hr>